Department: Animal Care

 EDUCATION AND EXPERIENCE

-- Must be a high school graduate or equivalent, and be able to read, write and speak clearly in English so that written and verbal instructions can be followed.
+- Must be a high school graduate or equivalent and be able to read, write, and speak clearly in English so that written and verbal instructions can be communicated effectively.

-Additional requirements: A demonstrated interest and enthusiasm for animal welfare and WHS Mission; be willing to work weekends, holidays, and evenings as required by the job; and meet the physical requirements of the job.
+Additional requirements: Must have a demonstrated interest and enthusiasm for animal welfare and WHS’ Mission; be willing to work weekends, evenings, and holidays as required by the job; have a valid Oregon driver’s license and be insurable by WHS vendors; and meet the physical requirements of the job.